 - Partition tolerance means the system will continue to operate despite network or node failures.

 Keep in mind this CAP theorem in your system design interview.
 Take the decision depending on the type of application and your priorities.
-Is it actually ok if your system goes down for a few seconds or a few minutes, if not then availability should be your prime concern?
-If you’re dealing with something with real transactional information like a stock transaction or financial transactions you might value consistency above all.
+Is it actually ok if your system goes down for a few seconds or a few minutes, if not then availability should be your prime concern.
+If you’re dealing with something with real transactional information like a stock transaction or financial transaction you might value consistency above all.
 Try to choose the technology that is best suited to the trade-offs that you want to make.

 Note: CA systems are not defined for distributed systems.
 However, in the case of a single node setup, you can get CA capabilities.
 Further, distributed systems have to support partition tolerance due to network failures.
-Hence, either you choose Consistency or Availability i.e build a CP or an AP system.
+Hence, either you choose Consistency or Availability i.e. build a CP or an AP system.

 - Database Indexing: Database indexes are typically a data structure that facilitates the fast searching of databases..but how? let’s understand with an example.
 Suppose you have a database table with 200 million rows and this table is used to look up one or two values in each record.
-Now if you need to retrieve a value from a specific row then you need to iterate over the table which can be a time-consuming process especially if it’s a last record in the table.
+Now if you need to retrieve a value from a specific row then you need to iterate over the table which can be a time-consuming process especially if it’s the last record in the table.
 We can use indexing for these kinds of problems.

 - Replication: What will happen if your database handles so much load?
-It will be crash at a certain point and your entire system will stop working because all the requests depend on data in the servers.
-To avoid this kind of failure we use replication which simply means duplicating your database (master) and allow only to read operation on these replicas (slave) of your database.
-Replication solves the availability issue in your system and ensures the redundancy in the database if one goes down.
+It will crash at a certain point and your entire system will stop working because all the requests depend on data in the servers.
+To avoid this kind of failure we use replication which simply means duplicating your database (master) and allowing only read operations on these replicas (slave) of your database.
+Replication solves the availability issue in your system and ensures redundancy in the database if one goes down.
 You created the replica (slave) of your database but how would you pull the data from the original (master) database? how would you synchronize the data across the replicas, since they’re meant to have the same data?

-You can choose synchronous (at the same time as the changes to the main database) or asynchronous approach depending on your needs.
-If it’s asynchronous then you may have to accept some inconsistent data because changes in the master database may not reflect in slave before it crashes.
-If you need state between the two databases to be consistent then the replication needs to be rapid and you can go with synchronous approach.
+You can choose a synchronous (at the same time as the changes to the main database) or an asynchronous approach depending on your needs.
+If it’s asynchronous then you may have to accept some inconsistent data because changes in the master database may not reflect in the slave before it crashes.
+If you need the state between the two databases to be consistent then the replication needs to be rapid and you can go with a synchronous approach.
 You also need to ensure that if the write operation to the replica fails, the write operation to the main database also fails (atomicity).

 There are mainly two ways to shard your database- horizontal sharding and vertical sharding.
 In vertical sharding, you take each table and put each table into a new machine.
-So if you have a user table, a tweets table, a comments table, a user supports table then each of these will be in different machines.
+So if you have a user table, a tweets table, a comments table, and a user supports table then each of these will be on different machines.
 Now, what if you have a single tweet table and it is very large?
 In that case, you can use horizontal sharding where you take a single table and you split that across multiple machines.
-You can take some sort of key like user ID and you can break the data into pieces and then you can allocate data to different machines.
+You can take some sort of key like a user ID you can break the data into pieces and then you can allocate data to different machines.
 So horizontal partitioning depends on one key which is an attribute of the data you’re storing to partition data.